 If you’re thinking about altering your existing toilet, you must measure the rough-in.
 It will determine the suitable toilet size for your bathroom.
 This step is particularly important if your bathroom is small.

-Self-contained units require more space to spare than central composting models.
-The latter one needs an exterior vent hole and a lot of space directly below the toilet to place the tank.
+Self-contained units require more space than central composting models.
+The latter type needs an exterior vent hole and a lot of space directly below the toilet to place the tank.

-Low power consumption is a prominent feature in upscale compost toilets.
+Low power consumption is a prominent feature in upscale composting toilets.
 If you don’t have a steady electricity connection, you may look for a solar-powered unit.

-Most modern designs are easy-to-use and maintain.
-The user will need to empty the storage space only once in a while, whereas certain products have a more involved maintenance procedure.
+Most modern designs are easy to use and maintain with the user needing to empty the storage space only once in a while, whereas certain products have a more involved maintenance procedure.

 Go through the manufacturer’s instructions carefully to know how frequently you have to dispose of the by-product.
 If you don’t want to involve yourself in the cleaning, you may take the help of a professional.
 But yes, promptly emptying the compost tank is imperative to eliminate the odor and keep the system running efficiently.

-If you are running on a shoestring budget and unable to find something that fits your needs within the budget, you should take some extra time to save up some more instead of opting for a mysteriously cheap item.
-Toilets are lifelong investments.
+If you are running on a shoestring budget and unable to find something that fits your needs, you should take some extra time to save up some more instead of opting for a cheap item.
+Toilets are long-term investments.
 When you’ve determined to own one, make sure to get a product worth every penny of its cost.

 Portable vs. Composting

-Basically, if a toilet uses no toxic chemicals, it’s considered to be environment-friendly.
+If a toilet uses no toxic chemicals, it’s considered to be environment-friendly.
 But if a toilet is “composting”, it’s a bit different.
 It means that its waste can be safely used as fertilizer.
-That way, you don’t have to throw the waste into the sewers.

-Some toilets also come with a special gel that you can use to treat the waste before dumping.
+Some toilets also come with a special gel that you can use to treat the waste before dumping it.
 However, these toilets are not referred to as composting toilets.
-If you want to make fertilizer, be sure to buy that toilet that makes compost.
+If you want to make fertilizer, be sure to buy a toilet that makes compost.